RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 ## Revenue Projection

-So you think you can just take the percent of people who say they will by times the count from the underlying [potential](../business/potential.md) times the  price of what you offer and project your revenue.
-Now conclude "I will be RICH".
+So you think you can just take the percent of people who say they will buy times the count from the underlying [potential](../business/potential.md) times the  price of what you offer and project your revenue.
+Then conclude "I will be RICH".

 Time to burst your bubble.
 A couple things get in the way of that simple logic.